ali-workshop/Api-Practice-Prof/README.md

-# api with AI TEST.
+# api with AI TEST...